marianaluduena/aura-professional-project/README.md

 - Here is all the documentation generated from the AURA project builded during my 3rd IT training programm in **Foo Talent Group**.

 - ❗ Please note that this project and documentation is in **Spanish and still in progress**, but **I will translate the final quality report to English.**

+- If you want to check the work of the whole team, the project's technologies and meet my team mates, **[this is the repo (in Spanish)](https://github.com/FooTalentGroup/AURA)**

 ## Table of contents 📖